kimbjerge/MCC-trap/README.md

 #### Results & output ####
 The algorithm outputs the results in JSON and CSV files with date, counts for each species (class) and total number of counts.
 These statistics files are by default named statistics.json and statistics.csv.
-The track files are by default names <DirectoryName>.json and <DirectoryName>.csv
+The track files are by default named <DirectoryName>.json and <DirectoryName>.csv
 The track files contain the following information:

 | Property | Description | Example |